Mrunal-dethekar/react-native-sim-based-sms/README.md

 ## Usage

-First, ensure you have added the necessary permissions to your `AndroidManifest.xml` as described in the setup section.
-Then, you can import and use the `sendSms` function in your component.
+Import and use the `sendSms` function in your component.

 ```javascript
 import * as React from 'react';